Last update: 6/5/2021

 Puerto Rico has a few other travel restrictions for visitors:

 - All travelers must complete a Travel Declaration Form.
-They need to upload proof of their negative PCR test result as a part of completing the form.
+They need to upload proof of their negative pre-arrival PCR test result as a part of completing the form.
 Once the form has been submitted, they will receive an Airport Exit Confirmation number and QR code, which they will need to exit the airport in Puerto Rico.
+Alternatively, if they will be tested within 48 hours of arrival in Puerto Rico, they can choose the option to upload results later.
+They must upload their results within 48 hours of their arrival or else they will be charged a $300 fine.

 - All travelers will undergo a mandatory health screening and a temperature check on arrival.